-- Statements in response to the Westminster attacks have been made by Churches Together in England, the Conference of European Churches, the World Council of Churches, and UK interfaith organisations
+- Statements in response to the Westminster attacks have been made by Commissioner Clive Adams, leader of The Salvation Army in the UK and Ireland.
+Statements have also been made by Churches Together in England, the Conference of European Churches, the World Council of Churches, and UK interfaith organisations

 During this year churches will be marking the 500th anniversary of the Reformation within an ecumenical context.
 Reformation 500 Events